strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 Configuration preserved for backwards compatability:
 - `client.quota.callback.static.storage.hard`
 - `client.quota.callback.static.storage.soft`
-Controlling the number of aggregate consumed bytes **above** which throttling is applied.
+Controlling the number of aggregate used bytes **above** which throttling is applied.
 Compatible only with local volume source.

 Attempting to use a `cluster` volume source with a kafka older than 3.3.0 will prevent the broker from starting up and emit some sane log indicating the broker version is incompatible.